 In an EBCS Request frame, the Dialog Token field is set to a nonzero value chosen by the transmitting STA to identify the request/response transaction.

-The EBCS Request element field contains an EBCS Request element as defined in 9.4.2.297 (EBCS Request element).
+The EBCS Request field is defined in 9.4.1.xxx (EBCS Request field).

 EBCS Response Frame format